mac-theobio/QMEE/assignments.md

 - include `rm(list=ls())` (see [Jenny Bryan's blog post on this topic](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/)
 - load your data straight from a URL (best to download and cache the file, in case your network connection is bad or the file disappears/changes)
 - use "extreme tidyverse"; e.g. `dd %>% pull(x) %>% mean()` instead of `mean(dd$x)`
+- load all possible packages (e.g. all of the ones used in class examples); try to load just the ones you need

 ### do